Case Type: Employment Discrimination

 Organization: San Diego State University

-A five-woman, seven-man jury delivered the verdict today, after two days of deliberation following four weeks of testimony, including that of the Aztecs’ men’s basketball coach Steve Fisher, SDSU’s former senior associate athletic director Don Oberhelman, and many of Burns’ former coaching staff, SDSU colleagues, and players, who supported her claims.
+In the fall of 2016, Sanford Heisler Sharp LLP and Patterson Law Group successfully tried Beth’s case to verdict.
+A five-woman, seven-man jury delivered the verdict, after two days of deliberation following four weeks of testimony, including that of the Aztec’s men’s basketball coach Steve Fisher, SDSU’s former senior associate athletic director Don Oberhelman, and many of Burns’ former coaching staff, SDSU colleagues, and players, who supported her claims.

-The popular head coach was terminated by the University with four years left on her new 5-year contract after the women’s Aztecs basketball team completed a record-breaking 27-win season.
-The institution initially claimed its decision to remove Burns was based on her actions during a 2013 home game between her Aztecs and Colorado State University, during which she had incidental physical contact with a male assistant coach on the Aztecs’ bench during the heat of the close game.
+In 2013, the popular head coach was terminated by the University with four years left on her new 5-year contract after the women’s Aztecs basketball team completed a record-breaking 27-win season.
+The institution initially claimed its decision to remove Burns was based on her actions during a 2013 home game between the SDSU Aztecs and Colorado State University, during which she had incidental physical contact with a male assistant coach on the Aztecs’ bench during the heat of the close game.

-Chapin, Goddard, and other members of Burns’ legal team – including Danielle Fuschetti and Talia Stender of the national civil rights law firm Sanford Heisler Sharp LLP– demonstrated during the trial that SDSU terminated Burns’ contract because of her persistent complaints about the absence of gender equity between the institution’s male and female athletic programs.
+Burns’ legal team demonstrated during the trial that SDSU terminated Burns’ contract because of her persistent complaints about the absence of gender equity between the institution’s male and female athletic programs.
 Chapin persuasively argued it was Burns’ protected activities as a whistleblower, not her personal interactions with assistant coaches or other individuals, that resulted in the University’s decision to terminate the 2012 contract.

 Reflecting on the significance of this case, David Sanford, Chairman of Sanford Heisler Sharp, remarked, “Coach Burns is a most courageous woman and a great role model for girls and women throughout the United States.
-She deserved this verdict.
 We are thrilled for her and all people who now have more protection as they speak out against injustice.”